alcfeoh/advanced-modern-js/exercises/ex-11/ex-11-instructions.md

 Generate a new `id` for every single person that gets created.

 Finally, go to `main.js`.
 Remove `personFactory` from the import list for `people`.
-Iterate over `people` and print each one out with logger.personLog.
+Iterate over `people` and print each one out with `logger.personLog`.